Wilford Horace Smith: Jury discrimination cases

 After the Carter and Rogers cases were decided, Smith published an essay, "The Negro's Right to Jury Representation," addressed to "the Colored People of the South."
 In it, he encouraged them to appeal guilty verdicts in cases where qualified black men had been excluded from juries due to their race.
 Smith described the cases as upholding an important legal right, writing, "in most communities of the South you have no representation in the making of the law, and for that reason you should not fail to avail yourselves of the right to have a voice in its administration."
 He argued that the assertion of black men's right to participate in juries was "for manhood rights under the law, which you cannot neglect with safety to the liberty of yourselves and your children."

 Scholars have found that the Carter v.
 Texas decision had limited impact as a precedent because the ruling focused narrowly on Smith's having been prevented from presenting evidence of discrimination against his client.
 The ruling did not change the established Supreme Court standard for proof that discrimination had occurred, the "intent doctrine," which required direct, explicit evidence that officials had intentionally discriminated while carrying out their duties.
 For this reason, historian Lawrence Goldstone describes the case as a "largely symbolic" victory.

 In 1919 the Chicago Defender reported on rumors that Smith would be traveling to Arkansas to defend black men sentenced to death after the Elaine Massacre, on jury discrimination grounds.
 This rumor was not accurate, as Smith was not involved in the Elaine Massacre cases, but illustrates the extent to which Smith's name remained connected to the topic of jury discrimination.

 Status as an African-American pioneer

 With Carter v.
 Texas, Smith became the first African-American attorney to win a case before the United States Supreme Court, sharing the distinction with his co-counsel Emanuel Molyneaux Hewlett.
 With Carter Smith also became the fourth black attorney to present a case before the Court.
-In this category he was proceeded by Everett J. Waring, who became the first black attorney to argue a case before the Court in 1890 with Jones v.
+In this category he was preceded by Everett J. Waring, who became the first black attorney to argue a case before the Court in 1890 with Jones v.
 United States (137 U.S. 202 (1890)), and by Hewlett and Cornelius J. Jones, who collectively became the second black attorneys to do so on December 13, 1895 with the linked cases Gibson v.
 Mississippi (162 U.S. 565 (1896)) and Charley Smith v.
 Mississippi (162 U.S. 592 (1896)).